 - Click Troubleshoot.
 The troubleshooting information appears on the same page.
 To share the details with another user in your network, click Share this session.

 In the delivery details that appear, you'll see some of the following details:

 - A timeline of the placement of ads in the content.

-Hover over each break for more information about the positions where the ads have been inserted, ad duration, etc.
+Hover over each break for more information about the positions where the ads have been inserted, ad duration, and so forth.

 - A summary of the winning ad rule for each break.

 - Click Details to see display-only settings from the ad rule.